Converting Variable Domains to English

 etc.

-If we can get a description of what x is, we can write one error message and have it work no matter how the predication is used.
+If we can get a description of the domain of x, we can write one error message and have it work no matter how the predication is used.

-We can figure out what the variable x has been restricted to “so far” by taking advantage of some things we know:
+We can figure out what the variable x has been restricted to by taking advantage of some things we know:

-1. We know how the tree is executed (depth-first)
+1. We know the tree is executed depth-first

 2. We know the predications in the tree